qiayuanl/legged_control2_doc/docs/source/installation.rst

 Docker
 ------

-For Ubuntu 18.04 and 20.04 users, especially for Unitree on-board computer, you should use Docker.
+For Ubuntu 18.04 and 20.04 users, especially for Unitree on-board computers, you should use Docker.

 We have pre-built Docker images for different specific robots.
 You can pull the image from Docker Hub.
 For more details, please refer to the TODO.